ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-07-19-swift-essentials-structs-classes-and-more-part-3.md

 This occurs because the differences between these two kinds of type.
 When you're using a class and pass a reference of it, any changes affect the original object, but this is not the same for structs.

 We already see a lot about structs and classes, right?
-Let's see the next section and delve into access control, which helps protect your code and ensure data integrity.
+Let's see the next section to understand about the access control, which helps protect your code and ensure data integrity.

 ## Access Control: Protecting Your Code